aflapan/sparseKOS/README.md

 # sparseKOS
 This is a Git repository for sparse kernel optimal scoring.
 The R package `sparseKOS` is used for non-linear binary classification with simultaneous sparse feature selection.
 The corresponding reference is Lapanowski, Alexander F., and Gaynanova, Irina ''Sparse feature selection in kernel discriminant analysis via optimal scoring'', preprint.

-The R package provides further documentation for the data set and functions detailed here.

 # Installation
 ```